The Best of the Two Worlds: Harmonizing Semantic and Hash IDs for Sequential Recommendation: Conclusion

 \section{Conclusion}

 In this work, we investigated the fundamental trade-off between identifier uniqueness and semantic generalization in sequential recommendation, and formally identified the \textbf{Collaborative Overwhelming} phenomenon.
-To address the resulting performance imbalance between head and tail items, we proposed \textbf{\name}, a dual-branch framework that harmonizes Hash IDs (HID) and Semantic IDs (SID).
-By integrating a multi-granularity fusion network with a multi-granularity cross attention Network, \name~effectively captures fine-grained semantic distinctions while preserving the collaborative specificity necessary for popular items, alleviating the \textbf{Semantic Homogeneous} problem.
-Moreover, our dual-level alignment strategy bridges the semantic and collaborative spaces, enabling long-tail items to borrow high-quality signals and mitigating the \textbf{Noisy Collaborative Sharing} problem.
-Extensive experiments on three real-world datasets demonstrate that \name~consistently outperforms state-of-the-art baselines.
-Importantly, it breaks the performance bottleneck by achieving substantial gains on tail items without sacrificing performance on head items.
+To address the performance imbalance between head and tail items, we proposed \textbf{\name}, a dual-branch framework that harmonizes Hash IDs (HID) and Semantic IDs (SID).
+By integrating a multi-granularity fusion network with a multi-granularity cross attention Network, \name~effectively captures fine-grained semantic distinctions while preserving the collaborative specificity necessary for popular items, alleviating the \textbf{Semantic Homogeneity}.
+Moreover, our dual-level alignment strategy bridges the semantic and collaborative spaces, enabling long-tail items to borrow high-quality signals and mitigating the \textbf{Noisy Collaborative Sharing}.
+Extensive experiments online and offline validate the superiority of our proposed \name.
+Importantly, it breaks the performance bottleneck by achieving substantial gains on tail items without sacrificing performance on head items. \begin{acks} This research was partially supported by National Natural Science Foundation of China (No.62502404), Hong Kong Research Grants Council (Research Impact Fund No.R1015-23, Collaborative Research Fund No.C1043-24GF, General Research Fund No. 11218325), Institute of Digital Medicine of City University of Hong Kong (No.9229503), Huawei (Huawei Innovation Research Program), Tencent (Tencent Rhino-Bird Focused Research Program, Tencent University Cooperation Project), Kuaishou (CCF-Kuaishou Large Model Explorer Fund No. 2025008, Kuaishou University Cooperation Project), Didi (CCF-Didi Gaia Scholars Research Fund), and Bytedance. \end{acks}